 Luckily, I had the kind of friends willing to point it out to me.
 I’m sure that many close to me were sick of me and didn’t quite know how to tell me.
 It’s complicated when someone you see doing meaningful work is also turning into a jerk.
 It was my friend Mike who sat me down one night in late October.
 By then, my hardhat and respirator had become like safety blankets, and I would often stop at the bar on my way home still carrying them.
 My red security clearance tag was literally my red badge of courage.
 Often lost in trying to process whatever had happened on-site that day, I also wanted other people to see these things.
 To see who I was and what I was doing.

-On this particular night, we were sitting on the couches that used to be behind the pool table at Loki in Brooklyn.
-It was late, and we were talking about volunteering.
-We talked about the donations they’d collected at Chelsea Piers, and I remember expressing frustration with how territorial I felt the Red Cross was being.
-Then we started talking about what different people were doing to help.
+On this particular night, we were talking about volunteering.
+We were chatting about the donations they’d collected at Chelsea Piers, and I remember expressing frustration with how territorial I felt the Red Cross was being with their supplies.
+We started talking about what different people were doing to help.
 I don’t remember exactly what I said that set him off, but it was something to the effect of how, even though not everyone could be in Ground Zero, everyone should be doing something to help.
 And if they weren’t, they were ‘useless’.
 If you weren’t giving in some way then you had no value.
 I remember expressing my frustration with New Yorkers who were ‘just returning to their normal lives like nothing had happened’.
 I genuinely couldn’t understand how everyone couldn’t be focused on joining the recovery effort and I was absolutely judging them for it.